fmaste/fmaste/README.md

 - https://github.com/fmaste/hansible
   - A little tool to generate a Graphviz DOT description file from Ansible hosts.

 I’m a [Scrum Alliance Certified Scrum Developer](https://www.scrumalliance.org/get-certified/developer-track/certified-scrum-developer) and I have been following agile practices for many years, on-site or remotely with companies from different regions.
-I have worked with Java projects with all the Hibernate/Struts frameworks using all the object oriented patterns you can imagine or with a big PHP spaghetti codebase.
+I have worked in Java projects with the usual Hibernate/Struts frameworks and used all the object oriented patterns you can imagine, mostly when trying to make sense of big spaghetti PHP codebases.

 The best way to evolve the code or understand legacy code is refactoring it, making small steps until it gets easier to understand and fix errors.
 When extracting, renaming, refactoring in general I follow the steps detailed in [Martin Fowler's book Refactoring](https://refactoring.com/).
 Although it's mostly object oriented the methodology can still be applied to functional programming (The downside of trying to do small / atomic commits is that you have to remember to [merge squash](https://git-scm.com/docs/git-merge#Documentation/git-merge.txt---squash) to keep the log uncluttered.).